samelstob/notes/management-notes/wit/wit.md

   - 24% female undergrads, 50% graduate degrees
 * Berkeley - for first time ever more women than men in introductory computer science
+* Until we have a sustained changed, we can't declare success
+*

 # Grace Hopper